wtjochung/wtjochung/README.md

 Hi 👋 My name is Wing Ting Chung
 ================================

-Frontend Developer and Game Designer
+Full Stack Developer and Game Designer
 --------------------

 I started with Java and HTML, moving on to C++ and C. I am currently working on web applications and side projects at makerspaces!